CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Play an alternate history set in the middle of the Thirty Years war where a town from the USA in the year 2000 has been transported to Germany in 1631.
 Play as the time-stranded Americans and find allies to survive the war raging around you, or play another country and see what advantage technology from the future can bring you in this turbulant time.

 Lead Developer: CaesarVincens
-Focus Tree Contributions: Principality of Lichenstein
+Focus Tree Contributions: Principality of Lichenstein, King of Nords

 Many thanks to Idhrendur and the rest of the converter project team.
 Their tools let me convert my earlier work for EU4 to HoI4 with minimal hassle.